waferbaby/usesthis/posts/matthew.bischoff.markdown

 ### Who are you, and what do you do?

-I'm [Matthew Bischoff](https://matthewbischoff.com/ "Matthew's website.") ([they/them](https://mypronoun.is/they "The details of the 'they' pronoun.")), a software designer and developer in New York City.
-I co-founded and help to run [Lickability](https://lickability.com/ "Matthew's development studio."), a small studio where we craft delightful apps for our clients and ourselves.
-A few times a year, I'll give a [talk at a conference or appear on a podcast](https://matthewbischoff.com/about/#appearances "Matthew's talks and appearances.") about the work I do.
+I'm [mb bischoff](https://mbbischoff.com.com/ "mb's website."), a software designer and developer in New York City.
+I co-founded and help to run [Lickability](https://lickability.com/ "mb's development studio."), a small studio where we craft delightful apps for our clients and ourselves.
+A few times a year, I'll give a [talk at a conference or appear on a podcast](https://mbbischoff.com/about/#appearances "mb's talks and appearances.") about the work I do.

-In my spare time, I enjoy mixing [classic cocktails](https://www.instagram.com/p/CFAvu9XJfBc/ "A photo of a cocktail on Matthew's Instagram account."), going to the [theatre](https://www.instagram.com/p/B66KDr1puek/ "A photo of a theatre on Matthew's Instagram account."), reading and editing [Wikipedia](https://en.wikipedia.org/wiki/User:Matthewbischoff "Matthew's Wikipedia account."), and volunteering with [Trans Lifeline](https://translifeline.org/ "A support service for the trans community.").
+In my spare time, I enjoy mixing [classic cocktails](https://www.instagram.com/p/CFAvu9XJfBc/ "A photo of a cocktail on mb’s's Instagram account."), going to the [theatre](https://www.instagram.com/p/B66KDr1puek/ "A photo of a theatre on mb's Instagram account."), reading and editing [Wikipedia](https://en.wikipedia.org/wiki/User:Matthewbischoff "mb's Wikipedia account."), and volunteering with [Trans Lifeline](https://translifeline.org/ "A support service for the trans community.").
 I'm proudly bisexual, trans, and nonbinary.
-Oh yeah, and [one time I was on Jeopardy!](https://www.j-archive.com/showgame.php?game_id=3342 "Details about the episode of Jeopardy! that Matthew appeared on.")
+Oh yeah, and [one time I was on Jeopardy!](https://www.j-archive.com/showgame.php?game_id=3342 "Details about the episode of Jeopardy! that mb appeared on.")

 ### What hardware do you use?